bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "You are Adrex Scalenduur, if I am not mistaken?" he said in a monotone voice, without a hint of compassion or interest.

-It surprised Adrex the guy actually knew him, as his eyes started looking for clues out of this situation.
+It surprised Adrex the guy actually knew him, as his eyes pierced around, looking for clues of a way out of this situation.
 This white haired human somehow...

 *Oh*, Adrex thought to himself, as the realization kicked in.